 This 4-Foot Picnic Table is a variation on the popular traditional style, and it offers the same level of strength without complicating the clear-cut construction.

 These plans also use store-bought lumber, but those materials are used to build a picnic table 4 feet in length rather than 8 feet.
 The instructions are enhanced with a video that covers assembly, as well as how to modify the table’s smaller length to better fit DIYers’ goals.

-The prices listed here are accurate as of publication on 1/31/22.
+The prices listed here are accurate as of content update on December 29, 2022.